-No. However, if you have reason to question the child's age, you may wish to look at the birth certificate.
+No. However, if you have reason to question the child's age, you may want to look at the birth certificate.

-6. What can I do if I experience a significant number of rejects?
+6. What can I do if I experience a significant number of rejects on electronically filed returns?

-Tax preparers who experience a significant number of rejects should promptly discuss the situation with their local IRS Electronic Tax Administration (ETA) Coordinator to ensure that any systemic problems are identified and quickly resolved.
-Call toll free 1-800-691-1894 for the closest ETA Coordinator.
+If you experience a significant number of rejects, you should promptly discuss the situation with your local Senior Tax Specialist in the Wage & Investment, Shareholder Partnerships, Education and Communication (W&I, SPEC) Division, to ensure that any systemic problems are identified and quickly resolved.
+Call toll free 1-800-691-1894 for the closest specialist.